aidanmacgregor/EE_WiFi-BT_WiFi-Autologin-OpenWRT/README.md

- # This Is Part Of The BT Wi-Fi Autologin Services Also Available For
+ # This Is Part Of The EE WiFi (BT Wi-Fi) Autologin Services& Is Also For

  - Windows
  - Linux